bayina/ml_assignment/README.md

 └── requirements.txt
 ```

-- Each assignment has its own folder.
+- Each assignment has its own folder with the explanation in README.md
 - Solutions are mainly Jupyter notebooks (`.ipynb`).
 - Supporting files (datasets, images, reports) are stored alongside the corresponding assignment.